-Criterion Number Criterion Specification Met?
-Summary Remarks 4.14 The results of the Independent Review are documented with the identification of the verifier indicated.
-Yes for 1.495.
-No for 2.0 1.485: The independent reviewers are identified by name in the Acknowledgements section of Napier (1988a,b) 2.0: Because this code has not been completed in all its aspects, the final testing has not yet been done.
-4.15 If review alone was not adequate to determine if requirements are met, alternate calculations were used, or tests were developed and integrated into the appropriate activities of the software development cycle.
-N/A N/A 4.16 Software design documentation was completed prior to finalizing the Independent Review.
+Criterion .
+Number Criterion Specification Compliant Summary Remarks 4.16 Software design documentation was completed prior to finalizing the Independent Review.
 Yes for both 1.485: Napier (1988a) states that the code has been thoroughly tested and verified by independent reviewers according to NQA-1 standards.
 This includes completion of S/W design prior to finalizing independent review.
 2.0: Napier (2002b), the design document, has been completed.
 The final independent review has not yet occurred.
-4.17 The extent of the Independent Review and the methods chosen are shown to be a function of the following: The importance to safety The complexity of the software The degree of standardization The similarity with previously proven software N/A These issues are decided by the independent reviewers, not the code developers.
-Therefore they are not specifically addressed in the documentation of either version GENII.
+4.17 The extent of the Independent Review and the methods chosen are shown to be a function of the following: The importance to safety The complexity of the software The degree of standardization The similarity with previously proven software Yes for both These issues are decided by the independent reviewers, not the code developers.
+Therefore, they are not specifically addressed in the documentation of either version of GENII.